Strong bounds and exact solutions to the minimum broadcast time problem: Lower bounds

 \section{Lower bounds}

-Strong lower bounds on the minimum objective function value are of vital importance to combinatorial optimization algorithms.
-In this section, we study three types of lower bounds on the broadcast time $\tau(G,S)$.
+Strong lower bounds on the minimum objective function value are, \change in general\stopchange, of vital importance to combinatorial optimisation algorithms. \change Algorithm \ref{alg:ip} benefits directly from the bound $\underline{t}\leq\tau(G,S)$ by omitting calculations of $\nu(t)$ for $t<\underline{t}$. \stopchange In this section, we study three types of lower bounds on the broadcast time $\tau(G,S)$.